Skip to content

 The Immortal Iron Fist

-After that, Danny got his own new ongoing series, one that will become quite celebrated, The Immortal Iron Fist, written by Ed Brubaker and Matt Fraction with artists Travel Foreman and David Aja.
+After that, Danny got his new ongoing comic series, one that will become quite celebrated, The Immortal Iron Fist, written by Ed Brubaker and Matt Fraction with artists Travel Foreman and David Aja.
 It’s so popular, you can find this run in multiple collections, including the Immortal Iron Fist & The Immortal Weapons Omnibus listed at the beginning of this article.
 But also:

 The Immortal Iron Fist: The Complete Collection